 - The local park would be delivered late in the precinct's development timeline.
-The council currently plans to complete land acquisition after collecting enough contributions (about 76% of total dwellings).
-In our view, this is a high threshold, particularly given the low provision of open space in the precinct. - The council appropriately exhibited SLS CP for 6 weeks, engaged with relevant stakeholders, and responded to 11 issues raised during exhibition. - There is a temporary Ministerial direction to defer contributions payments until the occupation certificate stage.
-Since the direction is not yet legislation, we consider it is reasonable the council has not included the temporary direction in SLS CP at this stage.
+The Council currently plans to complete land acquisition after collecting enough contributions (about 70% of total contributions).
+In our view, this is a high threshold, particularly given the low provision of open space in the precinct. - The Council appropriately exhibited SLS CP for 6 weeks, engaged with relevant stakeholders, and responded to 11 issues raised during exhibition. - There is a temporary Ministerial direction to defer contributions payments until the occupation certificate stage.
+Since the direction is not yet legislation, we consider it is reasonable the Council has not included the temporary direction in SLS CP at this stage.

-We recommend the council:
+We recommend the Council:

-- Investigate how the local park could be delivered earlier in the plan to provide services to the community.
-This could include borrowing for a period of time (5-10 years). - Review the plan within 3 years to include updated information on planning assumptions, and the scope and cost of land and works in the plan.
+- investigate funding the new local park earlier in the development timeline, before incorporating changes in the next review of SLS CP in 3 years' time. - Review the plan within 3 years to include updated information on planning assumptions, scope and cost of land and works in the plan.